Salvador, Brazil: A complete travel guide with the top things to do

 See a capoeira presentation

 Finding a capoeira presentation isn’t that hard in Salvador.
-But, if you wanna add this experience to your route, you can plan to go to Forte do Santo Antônio Além do Carmo, there they have a project called Capoeira no Forte that it has the objective to promote the Bahian’s culture and art.
+But, if you want to add this experience to your route, you can plan to go to Forte do Santo Antônio Além do Carmo, where they have a project called Capoeira no Forte, which aims to promote Bahian culture and art.

 Ticket: Free